 2. Liver issues

 Keto diets are typically much higher in fat compared to “regular” eating patterns.
-Moreover, the liver is our body’s main organ which metabolises fat.
+Moreover, the liver is our body’s main organ which metabolizes fat.
 For those with pre-existing liver conditions such as non-alcoholic fatty liver disease (NAFLD), a high-fat diet such as the keto diet may worsen clinical outcomes.

 3. Kidney issues

-Our kidneys help to metabolise the protein we consume through our diet.
+Our kidneys help to metabolize the protein we consume through our diet.
 In the UK, the Reference Nutrient Intake (RNI) for protein for adults is 0.75g protein per kg body weight per day; this equates to 56g/day and 45g/day for men and women of average body weights (75 and 60kg respectively).

 5. Brain fog and mood imbalances

 The primary form of fuel for our brain is sugar which we can obtain from eating healthy carbohydrates.
 However, in the absence of sugar, our body turns to fat as the primary source of fuel.
 Research has shown that this can lead people to feel confused and irritable.
 In fact, this side effect is popularly referred to as “keto flu”.
-Whilst the term is not scientifically verified nor recognised by medicine, many people on the keto diet report negative symptoms in the initial stage of dieting.
+Whilst the term is not scientifically verified nor recognized by medicine, many people on the keto diet report negative symptoms in the initial stage of dieting.
 The keto flu encompasses symptoms including fatigue, irritability, nausea, brain fog, constipation and difficulty sleeping.
 These symptoms usually appear between two days and one week after starting a keto diet.(2)